Gilera: History

+Giuseppe Gilera founded his self-named motorcycle company in 1909 (aged 22) near Milan, Italy.
+His first model used a 317cc single-cylinder overhead-valve engine (67x90mm bore/stroke) with a single-speed belt drive in a simple open frame with the engine as a stressed member of the frame, and no suspension.
+It produced 7 hp, weighed 75 kg, and had a top speed of 105 km/h (65 mph).

+Gilera subsequently produced a series of V-twins and single-cylinder models with sidevalve, F-head, and overhead-valve configurations.
+After WW1, the factory was moved to Arcore, between Milan and Lecco, very near the Monza racing circuit.
+Racing was always a focus for the brand, with Giusseppe's brother Luigi a successful ISDT participant in the early 1930s.

 After withdrawing from competition in 1957, Gilera changed direction abruptly.
 They downplayed their hitherto successful line of four-stroke singles and began to focus on motocross and off-road events in association with independent specialist Elmeca.
 Sales declined through the 1960s and by 1968 the company was in receivership.

 In 1969, Gilera became part of the Piaggio group.
 In 1992, Gilera made a return to the Grand Prix arena and Piaggio continues to produce small-displacement motorcycles with the Gilera name.
 The famous factory of Arcore was closed in 1993 and now the motorcycles (only scooters) bearing the name Gilera are produced by Piaggio in Pontedera.